 Photo © April Alexander

-Dorcas A. Stevens is a multi-lingual actress of British- Nigerian decent who lives in East London/Essex.
+Dorcas A. Stevens (she/her) is a multi-lingual actress of British- Nigerian descent based in London and Essex.

 She studied at the Royal Academy of Dramatic Art (RADA) and has been part of Talawa Theatre Company’s Youth Theatre training programme and Hackney Showroom’ resident Young actors programme.

 She has toured the UK with the show ‘Hive City Legacy’ performing in London, Manchester, Bristol and Wales.
-Recently she filmed a campaign for ITV Hub and Channel 4oD, and is due to start filming a TV series pilot called ‘For the Culture’.
+Recently she filmed a campaign for ITV Hub and Channel 4oD, and recently filmed a TV series pilot called ‘For the Culture’.

 Dream School is a play based on a true story.
 Set in a fictional university in the US that follows a manipulative character and a group college students.